judging in progress

 2

-Step 2 - REVIEW THE PROPOSAL TEMPLATE & GUIDE
+Step 2 - REVIEW THE PROPOSAL TEMPLATE & GUIDE, EDUCATOR GUIDE, AND RULES

 It's important to understand the requirements!
-Review the Proposal Template and Guide, which you will use to submit your experiment idea.
+Review the Proposal Template & Guide, Educator Guide, and Rules, which you will use to submit your experiment idea.

 NASA TECHRISE PROPOSAL TEMPLATE & GUIDE